Winds of Nagual

-Winds of Nagual is a 1985 composition for wind ensemble by the North American composer Michael Colgrass.
+Winds of Nagual: A Musical Fable for Wind Ensemble on the Writings of Carlos Castaneda is a 1985 composition for wind ensemble by Canadian composer Michael Colgrass.
 It has become a standard of the wind ensemble/concert band repertoire.
 Based on the writings of Carlos Castaneda, the work consists of seven movements.
-Parts are available for rental from Carl Fischer.

 In 1985, the piece won the William D. Revelli Composition Contest and the Sudler International Composition Competition.